What's not clicking for Rodgers at Celtic?

 Full-time reaction reveals underlying frustrations

-It's not surprising to hear a negative reaction when points are dropped at Celtic Park, particularly against a side who've struggled in their opening fixtures, as St Johnstone have.
+It's not surprising to hear a negative reaction when points are dropped at Celtic Park, particularly against a side who have struggled in their opening fixtures, as St Johnstone have.

 What will concern some is how vociferous it seemed, particularly in some sections clearly containing a contingent clearly lukewarm to the manager's return.
 They certainly let him know their thoughts.